jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_logofuseractions.md

 ### SQL Analysis

-The SQL Analysis dialog is used to determine what data is collected and displayed in the SQL Analysis - Workload View and the SQL Server \| SQL Activity Drilldown \| SQL Analysis page.
+The SQL Analysis dialog is used to determine what data is collected and displayed in the SQL Analysis - Workload Report and the SQL Server \| SQL Activity Drilldown \| SQL Analysis page.
 The log records all changes to the SQL Analysis dialog as applied to a monitored connection or template.

 ### SQL Server Response Time